miguelperez/recurly_coupon_generator/README.md

 recurly
 -------

+Please note that for security reasons, this methods receive a debug option which is set to true.
+If you want this methods to work properly pass the debug option as false.

     thor recurly:coupons:generate API_KEY  # generate coupons in recurly
     thor recurly:coupons:list API_KEY      # List the coupons you have in recurly